 Block Trades

+The SEF will only allow Block Trades that are executed on the SEF’s RFQ system, pursuant to, and subject to the conditions of, NAL 15-60 (“Block Trade NAL”), expiring November 15, 2016.

-The SEF shall set the minimum block sizes for all Swaps listed on the Trading System , which shall be equal to or greater than the appropriate minimum block sizes established by CFTC Regulation § 43.6.
+The SEF shall set the minimum block sizes for all Swaps listed on the Trading System , which shall be equal to or greater than the appropriate minimum block sizes established by CFTC Regulation § 43.6, Appendices B, D, E and F.

 The SEF will publish the list of contracts for which it permits and facilitates the bilateral trading and execution of Block Trades on its website.